 Unfortunately, there’s no way to pinpoint the actual origins of the stories of the Dark Watchers other than that locals knew about them prior to 1937, before Jeffers’ poem was published.

 Many explanations for the Dark Watchers have been proposed.
 One common theory is that they are illusions or hallucinations caused by feelings of exhaustion or isolation during hiking.
-Another theory blames infrasound, low frequency sounds that have been suggested to cause feelings of fear in people who hear them.
+Another theory blames infrasound, low-frequency sounds that have been suggested to cause feelings of fear in people who hear them.
 The Brocken spectre, an optical illusion that can cast a magnified shadow on clouds or fog, has also been proposed as a possible natural explanation for the mysterious sightings.

 A less natural explanation for the Dark Watchers links them to reports of shadow people due to their similar physical appearances, particularly the notorious “Hat Man” often seen by sufferers of sleep paralysis.
-However, it’s also been noted that the stories of the Dark Watchers likely predates reports of the Hat Man, and given how localized the Dark Watchers stories are, they are likely not actually related.
+However, it’s also been noted that the stories of the Dark Watchers likely predate reports of the Hat Man, and given how localized the Dark Watchers' stories are, they are likely not actually related.

 Many witnesses and locals believe the Dark Watchers are spirits, though the type of spirit they are is debated.
 Some say they bring bad luck.
 Others claim they are spirits of the more benevolent kind, likely owing to the fact that there have been no reported encounters that involved violence.
-Still others claim the Dark Watchers are physical manifestations of the Grim Reaper.
+Still, others claim the Dark Watchers are physical manifestations of the Grim Reaper.

 So what are we to make of the stories of the Dark Watchers?
 All things considered, there isn’t much to go on other than stories of witnesses.
 But the local believers in the Dark Watchers and other outside witnesses are firmly convinced of their existence.